 You'll begin your lengthy route in the Olympic National Forest, just outside of the National Park Boundary.
-To begin what is suggested as a multi-day journey, head out on the Gray Wolf Trail
+To begin what is suggested as a multi-day journey, head out on the Slab Camp Trail

 .
 Accounting for almost half of the total mileage, the Gray Wolf Trail

 will lead you through gently sloped terrain as you first cross through the National Forest, followed swiftly by the Buckthorn Wilderness, and finally into Olympic National Park.
 About 8 miles into your trip, you'll pass the Three Forks Campground, where you'll turn west onto the Cameron Creek Trail

 Taking the loop portion of the route in a counter-clockwise direction leads you on a slightly less steep route of the area.
 Though you'll still be climbing plenty, your burning legs will appreciate the extra energy.
 You'll continue on the moderate slope, following the Cameron Creek until you reach Lower Cameron.
 Continue on until you reach the intersection with the Grand Pass Trail